Invest in strategy before technology

 In my view, the biggest problem is the narrow definition of “digital marketing” and “data-driven marketing”.
 They have been more about adtech and what we today call performance marketing than strategy.
-Across industries and between marketeers, it has been the big narrative.
+Across industries and between marketers, it has been the big narrative.
 I’ve been there myself, too.

 Of course, good results have been created, especially within b2c, but the fundamental value through change is yet to be seen in all industries.
 That is why we need to look inward.

 It is normal to skew to what others are doing.
 It creates inspiration and ideas.
-I have been to countless conferences and heard “The 10 most important points for success in the digital age”.
+I have been to countless conferences and heard “The ten most important points for success in the digital age”.
 It has created many types of “staircase to success” content in the market.

 Through my many years in marketing and technology, it is clear that there are no easy solutions to the challenges that companies as a whole and marketing face.
-And therefore the marketing strategy must be dusted off and on a journey through the company.
+And therefore, the marketing strategy must be dusted off and on a journey through the company.
 This confirms the cases I have looked at in my current and previous work as well as participation in, among other things, the Danish Digital Awards.

 Strategy is a worn-out term

 Strategy is gradually becoming a worn-out term, and there must be almost a strategy for everything.
 However, it can quickly become a theoretical discussion, which I will leave to the higher education institutions.

 We need to return to a marketing strategy regarding customers, segments, channels and markets.
 It is precisely the strategic decisions that help to define the purpose of the technology that is to be used to achieve the results.